ChinnaphatLoha/int307-security-1/BUSINESS_CONTINUITY_MANAGEMENT.md

-# Business Continuity Management (BCM)
+# Business Continuity Management (BCM) 🛠️

-In today's digital age, businesses heavily rely on IT systems and data to operate efficiently.
-But what happens if these systems fail?
-The impact could be disastrous, leading to severe disruptions or even halting business operations entirely.
-To mitigate such risks, it’s crucial to have a plan in place.
-This is where **Business Continuity Management (BCM)** comes in.
+In our digital world, businesses rely on IT systems to run smoothly.
+But what happens when things go wrong?
+When servers crash or data gets lost, it can disrupt everything.
+This is where **Business Continuity Management (BCM)** steps in.
+It's all about making sure that, even in a disaster, a business can keep going.

-BCM is the framework that ensures a business can continue to operate during and after a disaster while also prioritizing the protection of human lives.
-The cornerstone of BCM is the **Business Continuity Plan (BCP)**, which outlines the strategies and actions to take during a crisis.
+At the heart of BCM is the **Business Continuity Plan (BCP)**.
+Think of it like a blueprint for what to do when things go wrong.

 ```mermaid
 graph TD